Protocol Channels: Abstract

 \section{Abstract}

 Covert channel techniques are used by attackers to transfer data in a way prohibited by the security policy.
 There are two main categories of covert channels: timing channels and storage channels.
-This paper introduces a new storage channel technique called \emph{protocol channels}.
+This paper introduces a new storage channel technique called a \emph{protocol channel}.
 A protocol channel switches one of at least two protocols to send a bit combination to a destination.
-The main goal of a protocol channel is that packets containing covert information look equal to all other packets of the system what makes a protocol channel hard to detect.
+The main goal of a protocol channel is that packets containing covert information look equal to all other packets within a network, what makes a protocol channel hard to detect.

 \begin{small}

 \textbf{Keywords:} protocol channel, covert channel, data hiding